ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 For example, **`rico:directlyIncludes` can now be used to connect a Record Set and its direct present members, and `rico:includesTransitive` can be inferred from this, or created, to connect a Record Set and its present, direct or indirect, members** (e.g. a fonds and an item in this fonds).
 This can be applied when you want to generate data from a tree of EAD `c` elements. `Rico:included` can be used to connect a Record Set and a former member of this Record Set.

-The image below shows the hierarchy of properties under rico:includesOrIncluded, as displayed by Protégé Desktop.
+The image below shows the hierarchy of properties under `rico:includesOrIncluded`, as displayed by Protégé Desktop.

 ![images/hasOrPart_hierarchyOfProperties.png](images/hasOrPart_hierarchyOfProperties.png)